-Here are few why it’s worth visiting Kerala during the rain season and get yourself soaked in the downpour.
+Here are a few why it’s worth visiting Kerala during the rainy season and get yourself soaked in the downpour.

 1. Kerala is evergreen in the monsoon.

 While Kerala is beautiful any time of the year, its beauty is exemplified by the monsoon.
-The refreshing rains that come and free us from the bondage of heat and exasperation, first hit the state of Kerala.
-Everyone in India eagerly awaits the news of rains gracing the coast of Kerala, knowing that monsoon isn’t far away.
-Kerala adorns monsoon like it was made for it.
-The greenery and nature gets a life of its own as the cool raindrops splash on its streets.
+The refreshing rains that come and free us from the bondage of heat and exasperation first hit the state of Kerala.
+Everyone in India eagerly awaits the news of rains gracing the coast of Kerala, knowing that the monsoon isn’t far away.
+Kerala adorns monsoon-like it was made for it.
+The greenery and nature get a life of their own as the cool raindrops splash on its streets.
 Everyone is joyous, people and nature alike.

-2. Kerala looks romantically beautiful in the moonsoon.
+2. Kerala looks romantically beautiful in the monsoon.